 The packages you can get depend entirely on where you live.
 Some providers, like BT, have a very wide footprint, while others like Virgin Media are available in fewer areas.
-There are also some companies like Relish and Hyperoptic that only operate in specific areas.
+There are also some companies like Relish that only operate in specific areas.

 Fortunately, there's a way to see the providers and deals that are available in your specific location - use our postcode checker and we'll show you.
 Yes, it really is that easy.